aragilar/dnd-flask/data/documentation/character-creation.md

 Bob imagines Bruenor charging into battle with an axe, one horn on his helmet broken off.
 He makes Bruenor a fighter and notes the fighter's proficiencies and 1st-level class features on his character sheet.

 As a 1st-level fighter, Bruenor has 1 Hit Die - a d10 - and starts with hit points equal to 10 + his Constitution modifier.
 Bob notes this, and will record the final number after he determines Bruenor's Constitution score (see step 3).
 Bob also notes the proficiency bonus for a 1st-level character, which is +2.

+> **Quick Build**
+>
+> Each class description in chapter 3 includes a section offering suggestions to quickly build a character of that class, including how to assign your highest ability scores, a background suitable to the class, and starting spells.

 ## 3. Determine Ability Scores